library(palmerpenguins)

 #> [1] Adelie Adelie Adelie

-#> Levels: Adelie Chinstrap Gentoo[[ does the same thing, but takes a string.
-This matters when the column name is stored in a variable:
+#> Levels: Adelie Chinstrap Gentoo[[ does the same thing but takes a string, which matters when the column name lives in a variable rather than in your source code:

 col <- "species"